MIT-Emerging-Talent/ET6-CDSP-group-24-repo/collaboration/meeting_minutes/milestone_4_07_28_meeting_20.md

 Each team member shared updates on their assigned tasks:

-- **Jola, Rob, Karim**: Revalidated outputs and discussed key findings
+- **Jola, Robel, Karim**: Revalidated outputs and discussed key findings
 - **Muqadsa**: Shared progress on repository cleanup
 - **Omnia**: Continued work on the presentation slides